scrtlabs/discovery-documentation/docs/index.md

 **Ready to dive in?**

-Get started quickly with our Quick Start guide
+- Get started quickly with our Quick Start guide
-Build your first secret contract
+- Build your first secret contract
-Check out a list of contract ideas
+- Check out some ideas for what to build with Enigma

 ## Overview 👁️
 [insert diagram here]